dcsteve24/Ansible-Linux-Audit-Grab/roles/auditing/README.md

 Role Variables
 --------------

-/var/secrets: auditor_password 		#Holds the auditor account password /var/main.yml: delete_me 		#Empty array later used to hold files to be deleted /var/main.yml: erase_me			#Empty array later used to hold files to be erased /var/main.yml: audits_list		#Empty array later used to hold audits that will be copied
+- /var/secrets: auditor_password 		#Holds the auditor account password
+- /var/main.yml: delete_me 		#Empty array later used to hold files to be deleted
+- /var/main.yml: erase_me			#Empty array later used to hold files to be erased
+- /var/main.yml: audits_list		#Empty array later used to hold audits that will be copied
+- /var/main.yml: share_drive #contains path to shared drive
+- /var/main.yml: share_domain #contains domain name
+- /var/main.yml: share_username #contains a username of the user capable of mounting the share

 various self contained variables inside the play through register command